mustafaghali/malaria_outbreaks_prediction/README.md

 We also tried predictions on the location of the possible next outbreak given the time and species types with two diferent ap- proaches:<br />
-Latitude and longitude regression task and countrybased classifcation using MLP with residual connections using Pytorch framework.
+Latitude and longitude regression task and countrybased classifcation using MLP with residual connections using Pytorch framework.<br />
 ![network architecure](https://github.com/mustafaghali/malaria_outbreaks_prediction/blob/master/modeling/Net-Dark.png)